-"French peasantry," 1520s, from Middle French jacquerie "peasants or villeins collectively" (15c.), from Jacques, the proper name, which is used as Jack is used in English, in the sense of "any common fellow."
+"French peasantry," 1520s, from French jacquerie "peasants or villeins collectively" (15c.), from Jacques, the proper name, which is used as Jack is used in English, in the sense of "any common fellow."
 So it also means "the rising of the northern French peasants against the nobles in 1357-8," from a French usage.
 Etymologically, Jacques is from Late Latin Iacobus (see Jacob).

 Entries linking to Jacquerie

 masc. proper name, attested by 1218, probably via Anglo-French Jake, Jaikes, from Old French Jacques (which was a diminutive of Latin Jacobus; see Jacob), but in English the name always has been regarded as a familiar form of John, and some have argued that it is a native formation.
 In Middle English spelled Jakke, Jacke, etc., and pronounced as two syllables ("Jackie").

 In England, Jack became a generic name applied familiarly or contemptuously to anybody (especially a young man of the lower classes) from late 14c.
 Later used especially of sailors (1650s; Jack-tar is from 1781); Jack-ashore (adj.) "drinking and in high spirits, recklessly spending" (1875) also is an image from sailors (1840 as a book title).
 In U.S., as a generic name addressed to an unknown stranger, attested from 1889.
 Every man Jack "everyone" is from 1812.
 Also see jack (n.).